xym2009/xym2009.github.io/_pages/cv.md

 ======
 * IEEE Senior Member
 * Editorial Board of Journal of Radar (雷达学报)
+* Leading Guest Editor of a special issue on Remote Sensing
 * Journal Reviewer
   * IEEE Transactions on Geoscience and Remote Sensing
   * IEEE Geoscience and Remote Sensing Letters